luqmanoop/react-lock-screen/readme.md

 > Simple lock-screen for idle React applications

-Display a lock-screen when your React applications becomes idle
+Display a custom lock-screen when your React applications becomes idle

+## Demo
+See it in action [here](https://codesandbox.io/s/react-lock-screen-demo-q2zx3)

 ## Prerequisites